deepak-tiwarrri/deepak-tiwarrri/README.md

 - I have a passion for creating web applications that are scalable, performant, and user-friendly.

-- I have **2.3 years of experience**  working with modern web technologies.
+- I have **2.5 years of experience**  working with modern web technologies.

-- Currently, I'm exploring **backend development with Node.js and MongoDB** to enhance my full-stack skills.

 ## 💡 *Tech Stack & Tools*: